sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_02_AzurePolicy.md

+---
+lab:
+    title: '02 - Azure Policy'
+    module: 'Module 01 - Manage Identity and access'
+---

+# Lab 02 - Azure Policy

+# Student lab manual

+## Lab scenario

-# Module 1: Lab 7: Azure Policy
+# Module 1: Lab 02: Azure Policy

 In this lab, you will learn to use Azure Policy to do some of the more common tasks related to creating, assigning, and managing policies across your organization, such as:

-> - Assign a policy to enforce a condition for resources you create in the future

-## Exercise 1: Using Azure Policy
+### Objectives
 In this exercise, you will learn the basics of using Azure Policy.
 You will use a built-in policy to restrict which Azure regions can be used.
 You will then verify that the policy is working.

+- Create an Azure Policy Assignment
+- Verify the Azure Policy Assignment

+## Exercise 1: Using Azure Policy

 ### Task 1: Create an Azure Policy Assignment